dyka3773/obsidian-notes/Tech notes/Oracle/Invisible Columns.md

 tags:
   - tech
 ---
 Invisible columns are columns that are not visible to the user or any other process that uses the table unless they explicitly ask for them.
-They are used to hide columns that are used internally by the database.
+They are used to hide columns that are used internally by the [[Databases|database]].
 They are created using the `INVISIBLE` keyword in the `CREATE TABLE` statement.

 ```sql
 CREATE TABLE table_name (